After the excitement — and the hard work! — of giving birth to your baby, it's time for your body to heal.

 It takes up to 10 days for the placental site to be totally healed, and during that time you will notice a bloody vaginal discharge called lochia.
 The lochia will be bright red for a day or two after birth, very much like a heavy menstrual period.
 It then decreases in amount and becomes a dark brown color, then a pinkish discharge, and by 10 days a slight white discharge.
 When that point is reached, you will know that the placental site is completely healed.
 This process may be accelerated in women who are breastfeeding, because the action of the baby's sucking at the mother's nipple stimulates the uterus to contract, and healing may take less time.
 Until the lochia has disappeared, you should avoid having sexual intercourse and should use good hygiene in the perineum (the area between the anus and the vulva) throughout the day to prevent the introduction of bacteria into the vaginal tract.

 Whether birth takes place vaginally or by cesarean, there is likely to be an incision involved that requires healing.
 With a vaginal birth, you will probably have an episiotomy.
 This small incision, made to enlarge the vaginal opening just before the baby's head emerges, is then repaired with stitches.
 As with any incision, the healing of the episiotomy takes a couple of weeks.
 The body will absorb the stitches, but the incision may be tender or sore for the first week or so after birth.
-Infection is possible if the incision is not kept clean; but if good perineal care is used (see below), it should not occur.
+Infection is possible, but with good perineal care (see below), it can usually be avoided.

 The cesarean incision is likely to be painful after the anesthesia wears off.
 Pain relief medication can be given as needed; at first this will probably be a stronger narcotic analgesic drug that is likely to make you feel woozy and sleepy.
 If the stitches are not self-absorbing, they will be removed about five days after birth.
 Some physicians may use metal staples rather than sutures to close the incision; these also will be removed a few days after birth.
 The sutures or staples may cause a pulling sensation as the skin is healing.
 Because a urinary catheter must be inserted into the bladder prior to surgery, once it is removed after surgery it is important to drink plenty of fluids and urinate frequently to prevent a bladder infection.